 For the most part, smart TV interfaces are designed to be simple and easy enough for anyone to use without training or tutorials (after all, lots of people check out display TVs before buying).
 Still, sometimes you just don’t want to hunt and peck — and that’s where voice search comes in.

 As a fairly common feature in newer smart TV remotes, voice search turns navigation into an easy, one-click task, no matter what you’re looking for.
-That said, certain platforms (like Roku) offer more robust search tools than others, and remote microphones aren’t always great at understanding your voice, so patience is important.
+But be aware that certain platforms — like Roku — offer more robust search tools than others, and remote microphones aren’t always great at understanding your voice, so patience is important.

-Smart TVs may be all the rage, but they’re not without their flaws.
+Not all smart TVs are created equal.
 Perhaps the TV you like doesn’t have the best operating system, or maybe you just don’t have the cash to pony up hundreds for a shiny new screen.
-If so, streaming set-top boxes and streaming sticks are great alternatives that offer nearly all the functionality of a smart TV at an affordable price.
-Roku’s products (like the Streaming Stick+) do a great job of turning dumb TVs into smart ones, as do Google’s Chromecasts and Amazon’s Fire TV devices.
+If that sounds all too true, set-top boxes and streaming sticks are great alternatives that offer nearly all the functionality of a high-end smart TV at an affordable price.
+Roku’s products (such as the Streaming Stick 4K) do a great job of turning existing dumb TVs into smart ones, as do Google’s Chromecasts and Amazon’s Fire TV devices.
 New models of these devices are always being churned out, and their operating systems frequently get updates that add new features.
 Plus, they’re relatively inexpensive, making them an appealing alternative.